Actively Recruiting

 You will not qualify if you...

-- Children over the age of 8 years.
+- Children over 8 years of age

-- Children in whom a laryngeal mask airway will not be used.
+- Children in whom a laryngeal mask airway will not be used

 AI-Screening